Factoring the Laplacian to understand topological polymers

-We solve the loop constraint problem by recasting it in vector calculus terms: the steps in the random walk can be interpreted as the (discrete) gradient of the vertex positions, so finding steps which satisfy the constraints is analogous to determining which vector fields on a complicated domain admit a scalar potential.
-From a mathematician's point of view we are translating a problem in homology theory (finding a basis for the space of loops) to a problem in de Rham cohomology (finding potentials for certain forms).
-Though our approach implicitly draws on these ideas, the solution we present will be entirely elementary: the paper is self-contained and requires no prior knowledge of homology or cohomology.

-In particular, this provides a natural framework for understanding the probability distribution of edges in polymers of arbitrary complexity given by a multigraph $\graphG$.
-As an application, we give a simple algorithm for sampling Gaussian random embeddings of arbitrary (connected) multigraphs, and show that the spectral graph theory of $\graphG$ provides valuable insight into the geometry of these random embeddings.
-This is the right theoretical foundation for handling complicated polymer topologies, and hence should be the place to start building models which add more physically realistic constraints (self-avoidance, external fields, bending energies, and so forth).

-A related problem was faced in the classical theory of elasticity~\cite{James:1947hp,Flory:1976ke,Haliloglu:1997iu}, where rubbers and polymer gels were taken to have complicated topological structures from the start.
-There, the vertices $x_i$ were assumed to have the canonical distribution based on the potential function $\sum_{i,j \text{ joined by edge }} \norm{x_i - x_j}^2$.
-As a quadratic form, this potential is $\left< x, Lx\right>$, where $L$ is the graph Laplacian.
-We find that taking the simplest prior on edge distributions in our theory exactly recovers the James--Guth--Flory theory of phantom elastic networks, meaning that our model both explains and extends the classical picture.
-Furthermore, we have checked that our theory is also consistent with the standard approach via the Langevin equation: our distribution agrees with the equilibrium distribution obtained after thermal relaxation.
+This problem was faced in the classical theory of elasticity~\cite{James:1947hp,Flory:1976ke,Haliloglu:1997iu,Estrada:2010fi}, in which the vertex positions $x_i$ were assumed to have the canonical density proportional to

+where $L$ is the graph Laplacian and $x^k$ is the vector of $k$-th coordinates of the vertex positions.
+Here, vertices and edges correspond to crosslinks and chains, respectively, in polymer networks.
+Eichinger~\cite{eichingerConfigurationStatisticsGaussian1980} gives an excellent summary of this theory.
+This formulation solves the loop constraint problem by ignoring it; writing everything in term of vertex positions allows one to avoid any discussion of steps.
+The main remaining problem is that the graph Laplacian $L$ is not positive-definite, since the function above is invariant under translations.
+In the James--Guth approach some of the monomer positions are fixed in order to make the partition function finite.
+However, as Eichinger points out, under these extra constraints the calculation of path integrals is quite difficult.